oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 {% highlight c# %}
 contentBlocks.Except(post.GetHeadLine())
              .Foreach(block => writer.WriteBlock(block);
 {% endhighlight %}

 We should follow it for any other case.
 It is a direct use of the [Law of Demeter](http://c2.com/cgi/wiki?LawOfDemeter): Only talk to your immediate friends.
-In our case a publisher needed to talk to a *post.Content.Blocks[0]*, a totally stranger.
+In our case a publisher had to talk to a *post.Content.Blocks[0]*, a totally stranger.
 Now it only needs to talk to the BlogPost class.

 ## 6. Don't abbreviate

 Why do you want to abbreviate?
-Is it because *no* is understand by everyone as *number* in your business?
+Is it because *int no* is clearly *int number*?
-What if tomorrow we have a new comer and she thinks this is the word **NO**.

-*Come on Juan... everybody knows that PPV is Pay Per View?*
+> Come on Juan... everybody knows that PPV is Pay Per View?

-*Call me stupid but I didn't know because I'm new to your domain*.
+> Call me stupid but I didn't know because I'm new to your domain.

-Nowadays we don't have any problems with memory so we can write something readable.
+Nowadays we don't have any problems with memory, we can write something readable with long-enough names.
 If it is because you want to save some time typing, you can use shortkeys to get the word fetched automatically by your IDE.

-Sorry guys, I feel like I'm not going to put any example of this rule.
+Sorry guys, I feel like I'm not going to put any example of this rule:)

 ## 7. Keep All Entities Small

 This is quiet related to **Single Responsibility Principle**.
 In general if your methods and entities are big, they will be hard to read, undestand and therefore to maintain.

+If you follow **YAGNI Principle** you will start small with small components.
+As soon as you start adding things and your components start to grow, it is a good moment to stop and think: *should I break it into a separate component?*.

 ## 8. No Classes With More Than Two Instance Variables

-I think we are breaking this rule already, let's see the BlogPost class:
+I think we are breaking this rule already, let's see the *BlogPost* class:

 {% highlight c# %}
 public class BlogPost